deepgram/kur/docs/source/in_depth_examples.rst

 	Clever readers will notice that each training epoch only used 480 training samples.
 But MNIST provides 60,000 training samples total, so what gives?
-	Simple: lots of us our running this code on consumer hardware; in fact, I'm running this example on my tiny ultrabook on an Intel Core m7 CPU.
+	Simple: lots of us are running this code on consumer hardware; in fact, I'm running this example on my tiny ultrabook on an Intel Core m7 CPU.
 As you'll see in :ref:`Under the Hood <sect_under_the_hood>`, I truncate the training process to only train on 10 batches of 32 samples each, just to